 In my neck of the woods, stores will honor competitor ads.
 So I review the best deals in local stores and begin to make my menu plans according to the pantry inventory and the best bargains on food for the week.

 With my knowledge of what’s in the pantry and what’s on sale, I write out the menu.
 Sometimes, for special occasions, this will include a breakfast or lunch, but mainly dinners.
 I also take into consideration a leftover night, date night, or any other activity that might be planned.

-With a plan in hand, create your grocery list, making sure to add staples to your list.
-Shop with list in hand, bringing along coupons and/or sale ads.
+Then, with a plan in hand, I create my grocery list, making sure to add staples to the list.
+I shop with list in hand, bringing along coupons and/or sale ads.

 By creating a plan, shopping wisely, and cooking the meals you planned for, you can bring your family around a table each day for fun, food, and relationships.

 Does menu planning come easily for you, or is it a struggle?
 Take our Planner Personality Quiz to discover your planner personality type and learn ways that you can make planning run more smoothly for you, no matter what your personality type.